After 26,000 public comments, FTC to vote on rule banning noncompete agreements

 Businesses contend that noncompetes are critical for protecting their investments and proprietary information and question whether the FTC even has the authority to regulate such agreements.

 Even after today's vote, the future of these agreements will be far from clear.
-Should the FTC vote to issue a final rule, it would not be enforced for 180 days, and legal challenges are expected.
+Should the FTC vote to issue a final rule, it would not be enforced until later this year, and legal challenges are expected.

 FTC says noncompetes harm low-wage and high-wage earners